 "Feeling the edge of every second that went by.
 Taking it a second at a time.
 Drawing the time in around him real tight.
 Withdrawing.
 Any one second: he remembered: the thought of feeling like he'd be feeling this second for 60 more of these second -- he couldn't deal.
 He could not fucking deal.
 He had to build a wall around each second just to take it.
 The whole first two weeks of it are telescoped in his memory down into like one second -- less: the space between two heartbeats.
 A breath and a second, the pause and gather between each cramp.
 An endless now stretching its gull-wings out on either side of his heartbeat.
 And he'd never before or since felt so excruciatingly alive."
 David Foster Wallace

 It is not the mundane, empty beat of the heart or the tick-tock rhythm of the clock that produces wisdom.
-It is pain that makes us more human.
+It is pain and suffering that makes us more human.
 We bleed to know we are alive, but when you reach that level of pain, it’s as though you roll around on a thousand tiny needles, each tearing open a wound.
 This is why Roland Barthes’ concept of the punctum is a kind of photographing of the unconscious.
 You can see the trauma captured in the image, an idea William S. Burroughs intuits in the pages of Nova Express: “image is pain.”

 What David Foster Wallace shows through his dense prose and fractured narrative is that pain is not about you.
 What pulls us through those piercing moments is one another.
 The result is empathy — we enter into a neighborhood, each person conspiring to live a full life.